MANIPULATION

-The transitive verb to manipulate, “No manipulates N1” functions within two structures:
+The transitive verb to manipulate, “No manipulates N1” works within two structures:

 Manipulate1: N1 refers to an object (non-human, inanimate) (container manipulation) or body parts (spinal manipulation).

-Manipulate2: N1 designates a person as a synthesis of representations and capable of self-determination.
+Manipulate2: N1 refers to a person as a synthesis of representations and capable of self-determination.
 Manipulating2 is exploitative; manipulating people is using them as objects or instruments.

-To manipulate is the head of a rich and homogeneous derivational family: manipulation, manipulator, (non-)manipulatory, (non-)manipulative, outmanipulate, “to outdo or surpass in manipulating”, (MW, Outmanipulate).
+To manipulate is the head of a rich and homogeneous family of derivations: manipulation, manipulator, (non-)manipulative, outmanipulate2, “to outdo or surpass in manipulating”, (MW, Outmanipulate).

-Manipulation2 can influence all domains of human activity.
+Manipulation2 can affect all areas of human activity.

 — Everyday psychology: a manipulator, manipulative behavior.

-— Military domain: White propaganda comes from domestic source and targets domestic public opinion; it may be misleading.
-Black propaganda has a concealed origin and purpose.
-It appears to come from a well-meaning and harmless source, although it comes from an evil or enemy source.
+— Military domain: White propaganda has a domestic source and targets domestic public opinion; it can be misleading.
+Black propaganda has a hidden source and purpose.
+It appears to come from a well-meaning and harmless source, although it comes from an evil or hostile source.

-— Commercial action and marketing techniques are used to encourage or manipulate people to buy this rather than that or nothing, using different techniques to “bait and hook” the customer, S. Gradualism.
+— Commercial action and marketing techniques are used to encourage or manipulate people to buy this rather than that or nothing, using various techniques to “bait and hook” the customer, S. Gradualism.

-In these different fields, manipulative influence may cross, combine or contradict argumentative persuasion.
+In these different areas, manipulative influence may overlap, combine or contradict argumentative persuasion.

-Manipulation is a resource that may be activated in any situation where a person M pursues a goal φ.
-To achieve this goal, M requires a contribution to be made by another person, N.
+Manipulation is a resource that can be activated in any situation where a person M is pursuing a goal φ.
+To achieve this goal, M needs a contribution from another person, N.

-(i) M considers that φ is in the interest of N, and N agrees
+(i) M believes that φ is in the interest of N, and N agrees

-N has a positive representation of φ; φ is considered important, pleasant, in the individual’s interest; N pursues φ spontaneously, for independent reasons.
-So, M needs N and N needs M; M and N co-operate to achieve φ.
+N has a positive representation of φ; he considers φ to be important, pleasant, in his interest; N pursues φ spontaneously, for independent reasons.
+Thus, M needs N and N needs M; M and N cooperate to achieve φ.

-If N’s commitment is less immediate, M will take a more open approach and will seek to persuade N to associate with him or her in order to realize φ.
-N knows that M intends to make him or her do φ, and they will discuss this with one another.
+If N’s commitment is less immediate, M will take a more open approach and try to persuade N to associate with him or her in order to realize φ.
+N knows that M intends to make him do φ, and they will talk about it.

-(ii) Doing φ is not really in the best interest of N
+(ii) Doing φ is not really in N’s interest

 N doesn’t care about φ.
-He or she will not spontaneously collaborate with M in order to achieve φ.
-M may then act on the will or on the mental representations of N.
+He will not spontaneously cooperate with M in order to achieve φ.
+M can then act on the will or on the mental representations of N.

-In this situation, M may undertake to persuade N to do φ.
-M threatens N (ad baculum), tries to blackmail or bribe N (ad crumenam), to move N to pity (ad misericordiam), to charm or seduce N (ad amicitiam), S. Threat; Emotion.
+In this situation, M can undertake to persuade N to do φ.
+M threatens N (ad baculum), tries to blackmail or bribe N (ad crumenam), tries to move N to pity (ad misericordiam), tries to charm or seduce N (ad amicitiam), see Threat; Emotion.

 N still has a rather negative view of φ.
-But M’s arguments, if they are arguments at all, have transformed N’s willingness to act, and he or she will ultimately agree to act in favor of φ even if he or she does not like it.
-N does φ reluctantly, as a favor to M. The question arises as to whether N has been manipulated.
+But M’s arguments, if they are arguments at all, have changed N’s willingness to act, and he will eventually agree to act in favor of φ even if he or she does not like it.
+N does φ reluctantly, as a favor to M. The question is whether N has been manipulated.

 (b) Action on representations of the action to be taken

-M may reframe φ so that it seems to be pleasant or favorable, in N‘s in best interests.
+M can reframe φ so that it appears to be pleasant or favorable, in N’s in best interest.
 As in case (i), N agrees to do φ because it seems beneficial.

-In case (a), N will do a job that he or she knows to be dangerous, because it is well paid.
-In case (b), N will do a job, hazardous or not, which he or she does not consider to be dangerous.
-M can combine the two strategies: “you can do this for me, it’s not so dangerous”.
+In case (a), N will do a job that he knows is dangerous, because it pays well.
+In case (b), N will do a job, dangerous or not, that he thinks is dangerous.
+M can combine the two strategies: “You can do it for me, it’s not that dangerous”.
 These two situations are not necessarily manipulative.
-M has openly presented the goalφto N; N was persuaded to do φ for arguably good reasons; the work may not actually be all that dangerous, and it is well paid.
+M has openly presented the goal φ to N; N has been persuaded to do φ for arguably good reasons; the work may not actually be all that dangerous, and it is well paid.

-M behaves manipulatively only if he or she knows that the work is dangerous, but knowingly misrepresents it, concealing the danger to N. Lying is the basis of manipulation.
+M acts manipulatively only if he or she knows that the work is dangerous, but knowingly misrepresents it, by concealing the danger from N. Lying is the basis of manipulation.

 (iii) Doing φ is against the interests and values of N

-Now, φ is clearly contrary to the interests of N. In normal circumstances, N would automatically oppose M in his or her attitude toφ.
-Nevertheless, it is still possible for M:
+Now, φ is clearly against the interests of N. Under normal circumstances, N would automatically oppose M in his or her attitude toward φ.
+Nevertheless, it is still possible for M to persuade N to do φ deliberately.

-— To persuade N to willfully do something contrary to his interests or values.
-In an extreme case, for example, N might be persuaded to commit suicide or sacrifice him or herself, even if he or she does not wish to die, in the name of a higher interest or value, “God, the Party, the Nation, asks you to…”; “You must sacrifice your children to make our cause prevail”.
+— To persuade N to deliberately do something contrary to his interests or values.
+For example, in an extreme case N could be persuaded to commit suicide or to sacrifice himself, even though he or she does not want to die, in the name of a higher interest or value,:“God, the Party, the Nation, ask you to…”; “You must sacrifice your children to make our cause prevail”.

-— To persuade N that the action to which he or she is urged is good, and in his or her best interest.
-M urges N to sacrifice him or herself for example, even if N is not eager to die, “you will go to le se”.
-The discourse and arguments through which M persuades N to consent to φ are manipulative because they do not respect a hierarchy of values that is considered natural.
-On the basis of highly questionable arguments, N was induced to do something to which no person would reasonably commit.
+— Convincing N that the action he is being asked to take, is in his best interest.
+For example, M urges N to sacrifice himself even if N is doesn’t want to die: “You will go to Heaven”.
+The discourse and arguments used by M to persuade N to agree to φ are manipulative because they do not respect a hierarchy of values that is considered natural.
+On the basis of highly questionable arguments, N has been induced to do something that no human being would reasonably commit.
 This is a case of brainwashing.

-In the cases described above, N is more or less aware of what he or she is committing to doing.
-Deep manipulation, however, is characterized by M’s hiding his or her actual intentions or the true nature of the goal φ, which in reality is unacceptable to N. M will use a secondary goal, as a decoy (φd):
+In the cases described above, N is more or less aware of what he or she is committing to do.
+Deep manipulation, on the other hand, is characterized by M’s hiding his true intentions or the true nature of the goal φ, which is in fact unacceptable to N. M will use a secondary goal, as a decoy (φd):

-(i) φd is positive for N: N is led to believe that it is in his or her interests to do φd
+(i) φd is positive for N: N is made to believe that it is in his best interest to do φd

 (iii) N ignores (2)

-(iv) N achieves the decoy goal; M pockets the bet.
+(iv) N achieves the deception goal; M pockets the bet.

-There is not necessarily a verbal exchange, or even contact between M and N during this process.
-N suffers any damage, and may or may not understand that he or she has been manipulated.
-N may lose the game without even knowing he or she was playing a game.
-One example might be that of a salesman.
-A large encyclopedia, for example, is sold to consumers who, although delighted by its purchase, hardly know how to read, have no use for this type of book, and, in any case, cannot afford to pay the bill.
-The salesman has achieved the feat of framing the sales interaction,φ, as an ordinary, friendly conversation, φdecoy.
+There is not necessarily any verbal exchange, or even contact between M and N during this process.
+N may be harmed, and may or may not understand that he or she has been manipulated.
+N may lose the game without even knowing that he was playing a game.
+An example could be that of a salesman who sells a large encyclopedia to consumers who are hardly aware that they have bought anything, who can hardly read, who have no use for that kind of book, and who, in any case, cannot afford to pay the bill.
+The salesman has succeeded in framing the sales interaction, φ, as an ordinary, friendly conversation, φdecoy with no financial implications

 3. “Pious lies”

-Manipulation achieved via a pious lie is what we see in action when, for example, we put sweeteners in cod-liver oil administered to children; or what Calvin attributes to monks who wish to bring people to their salvation by any means, because the end justifies the means.
-The following excerpt is about the multiplication of the relics of the true cross:
+Calvin attributes to monks who want to bring people to their salvation by any means necessary, because the end justifies the means.
+The following excerpt deals with the multiplication of the relics of the true cross:

 Now, what other conclusion can be drawn from these considerations but that all these were inventions for deceiving silly folks?
 Some monks and priests, who call them pious frauds, i.e., honest deceits for exciting the devotion of the people, have even confessed this.